PragnyaPataskar/PragnyaPataskar/README.md

 I'm currently working on improving my German skills, along with language, I'm also actively looking for a new role in the AI field.

-## Here are some ideas to get to know me more

 Social Media links:
 * 📧 Email: pataskarpragnya@gmail.com
 * 🔗 LinkedIn: [Pragnya Pataskar](https://linkedin.com/in/pragnya-pataskar-89842b130)